Crafting a high converting landing page is not for the faint of heart.

 So don’t mess it up!

-Fortunately, creating a powerful, high-converting landing page isn’t rocket science.
+Fortunately, creating a powerful and high-converting landing page isn’t rocket science.

 Start by implementing each of the 12 essentials in this post, and you’ll be well on your way to engaging your visitors and converting them into customers.

-What do you consider to be some of the absolute essential elements of a high-converting landing page?
+What do you consider to be some of the absolute essential elements of the best landing pages in 2018?